SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/06-Homework.md

 [/task-description]
 [tests]
+[test open]
+[input]
+dictionary(['\{"Coffee":"A hot drink made from the roasted and ground seeds (coffee beans) of a tropical shrub."\}','\{"Bus":"A large motor vehicle carrying passengers by road, typically one serving the public on a fixed route and for a fare."\}','\{"Boiler":"A fuel-burning apparatus or container for heating water."\}','\{"Tape":"A narrow strip of material, typically used to hold or fasten something."\}','\{"Microphone":"An instrument for converting sound waves into electrical energy variations which may then be amplified, transmitted, or recorded."\}'])
+[/input]
+[output]
+Term\: Boiler \=\> Definition\: A fuel\-burning apparatus or container for heating water.
+Term\: Bus \=\> Definition\: A large motor vehicle carrying passengers by road, typically one serving the public on a fixed route and for a fare.
+Term\: Coffee \=\> Definition\: A hot drink made from the roasted and ground seeds \(coffee beans\) of a tropical shrub.
+Term\: Microphone \=\> Definition\: An instrument for converting sound waves into electrical energy variations which may then be amplified, transmitted, or recorded.
+Term\: Tape \=\> Definition\: A narrow strip of material, typically used to hold or fasten something.
+[/output]
 [test]
 [input]
 dictionary(['{"bb":"fghfhgfghfghfhg."}', '{"ad":"gyuguy gyu guy guy gyu guy guyguguhvhv"}', '{"ab":"vyvgvgh vgh vty vtyv ytv yt vty vyt."}'])